Everyone is a control freak to some extent

 There you have it.
 Control, if not dealt with, can become an addiction.
 Like anything for that matter.
 If we place too much weight on anything, give it control over our lives in spite of the negative impact it's having, we have let that become an addiction.

 Control is all about doing things on your own time and your terms.
 In overcoming the need for control, you should steer clear of the ideal that you can shake this on your own.
 If you have a faith, then you know that you don't have control over the things or people in your life any more than a monkey does.
 Certain things, like whether or not we are going to apply for a job is something we can control.
 Whether we get that job isn't up to us.
 That doesn't mean you can sit back and let God do all the work.
 No, it takes a step of faith on your part in following through what he is leading you to do.

 He wants us to recognize that worrying about our future, or what others might or might not do, is not going to do diddly squat.
 It's the difference between living out of fear or faith.

 3. Find accountability.

-It's one thing to say you will change, it's another to show you have changed.
-If you have someone in your life that you trust, let them know what it is you're wanting to do about your need to control.
-That way, when it gets hard, because it will, you have someone who can remind you and walk through that journey with you.
+It's one thing to say you will change; it's another to show you have changed.
+If you have someone in your life that you trust, let them know what it is you want to do about your need to control.
+That way, when it gets hard (because it will), you have someone who can remind you and walk through that journey with you.

 4. Figure out the WHY.
 Write it down.

 Husbands, kids, finances, etc. All of these things can come crashing down at a moments notice because you don't know your future.
-Set yourself free by making a list of all of the things you need to let go of.
+Set yourself free by making a list of all of the things you need to let go.
 It's crazy how this has worked for me.
-I went specifically in depth into each and every category of the things I want to control, wrote how I felt about them, whether it made me angry, sad or frustrated, and by the end of it I figured out the why!
+I went specifically in-depth into every category of the things I want to control, wrote how I felt about them, whether it made me angry, sad or frustrated, and by the end of it I figured out the why!
 Sometimes we don't know why we want to control until we admit what is frustrating us so much about how we can't control it.

 5. Let it go.